stuartj073/music-box/README.md

 1. Change the DEFAULT_FROM_EMAIL value to your own email in settings.py.
 2. Log into your Gmail account and navigate to the settings page.
 (docs/readme/readme-images/gmail-part1.png)
-3. Click 'Account and Imports' and choose 'other Google Account Settings.'
+3. Click `Account and Imports` and choose `other Google Account Settings`.
 (docs/readme/readme-images/gmail-part2.png)
-4. Navigate to the security tab and select 'Signing in to Google.'
+4. Navigate to the security tab and select `Signing in to Google.` (docs/readme/readme-images/gmail-part2.png)
-(docs/readme/readme-images/gmail-part3.png)
-5. Turn on the 2-step verification If you haven't and then click 'Get Started'.
+5. Turn on the 2-step verification If you haven't and then click `Get Started`.
 6. Sign in and verify your account turning on 2-step verification.
-7. Navigate back to 'Security' and go onto 'App Passwords'.
+7. Navigate back to `Security` and go onto `App Passwords`.
-8. Enter your password again and set App to 'mail', Device to 'other' and type in 'Django'.
+8. Enter your password again and set App to ``mail`, Device to `other` and type in `Django`.
-9. The following code that appears correlates to your 'EMAIL_HOST_PASS' and 'EMAIL_HOST_USER' variables.
+9. The following code that appears correlates to your `EMAIL_HOST_PASS` and `EMAIL_HOST_USER` variables.
 These are then added to the respective environment and configuration variables.

 ## Credits